-As a rule, the Management Company passes on parts of its management fee to intermediaries.
+As a rule, the Management Company may pass on parts of its management fee to intermediaries.
 Such payments are in compensation for sales services performed on an agency basis and may constitute a substantial share of the management fee.
 The annual report contains additional information on this.
-The Management Company does not receive any reimbursement of the fees and expense reimbursements paid out of the fund's assets to the custodian and third parties.
-Valuable benefits offered by brokers and traders that the Management Company uses in the interests of investors remain unaffected (see the sections "Buy and sell orders for securities and financial instruments" and "Commission sharing").
+The Management Company does not receive any reimbursement of the fees and expense reimbursements paid out of the subfund's assets to the custodian and to third parties.
+In addition to the costs mentioned above. additional costs may be incurred by the investor in some countries in connection with the duties and services of local distributors, paying agents or similar entities.
+These costs are not borne by the sub-fund's assets, but directly by the investor.